gotm-model/gotm-model-hugo/content/cases/plume.md

 author = "Hans Burchard"
 +++

+this is a test for testing some tests

 The subglacial plume scenario described in a simple geometry the vertical structure of a subglacial plume rising under a sloping ice shelf - ocean interface.
 This scenario has been built by Burchard et al. (2022) to develop consistent ways of coupling melting processes at the ice-ocean interface with the turbulent stucture of the plume.
 This principle has also been applied by Reinert et al. (2023) for a two-dimensional study with vertical resolution.

 The simulations analyzed here start from rest (zero velocity), with an initial plume thickness of D = 5 m.
 The ice-ocean interface is located at a depth of zb = −300 m and the water column is zb + H = 150 m deep, such that the bottom at z = −H = −450 m is sufficiently far below the ice to allow for an undisturbed plume  deepening.